lisa-lumos/Snowflake/03-virtual-warehouses.md

 To maximize CPU and memory resources of a wh, set its MAX_CONCURRENCY_LEVEL = 1.

 They have sizes m, l, xl, 2xl, ..., 6xl; their cost of credit/hr starts from 6, and doubles with each size up.

+# Interactive tables and warehouses
+They deliver low-latency query performance for high-concurrency, interactive workloads.
+Together, they enable use cases such as real-time dashboards, data-powered APIs, and serving high-concurrency workloads.

+Interactive warehouse is optimized to run continuously, serving high volumes of concurrent queries.

+Interactive tables have different methods for data ingestion and support a more limited set of SQL statements and query operators than standard Snowflake tables.
+They are optimized for fast, simple queries when you require consistent low-latency responses.
+Interactive warehouses provide the compute resources required to serve these queries efficiently.